Raka023/skulProject/README.md

 # skulProject

-idk, just a repository for a school project task :D
+idk, just a repository for a school task :D